 If you need to repeat a set number of credits in an academic year then you will be charged pro rata the level of fees due for that number of credits.

-Bear in mind any changes to studies may have an effect on your student visa and so you should seek advice from the Student Immigration Service.
+Any changes to studies may have an effect on your student visa and so you should seek advice from the Student Immigration Service.

-For further information please contact us.
 If your query is about your tuition fee liability then contact the Student Finance Office for advice.